Fabrice Benichou

-Fabrice Benichou (born April 5, 1965) is a French former professional boxer.
+Fabrice Benichou (born 5 April 1965) is a French former professional boxer.
 In 1987 Benichou was rated as the #4 bantamweight in the world.
 He become World Champion of boxing in 1989.
 He is three times super bantamweight World Champion, and two times European bantamweight and featherweight champion.

 Biography

-Benichou was born on April 5, 1965 in Madrid, Spain.
+Benichou was born on 5 April 1965 in Madrid, Spain.
 He is French of Spanish-Algerian Jewish heritage.

 Amateur career

 He reached the finals of the French National Bantamweight championship in 1984.
 He flew all over the world to train boxing in different countries, until take a long time training in Cuba.

 Pro boxing career

-On January 30, 1988, he won the vacant European Bantamweight title against Thierry Jacob in a ninth-round knockout in Calais, France.
+On 30 January 1988 he won the vacant European Bantamweight title against Thierry Jacob in a ninth-round knockout in Calais, France.

-Benichou won the IBF Super Bantamweight championship on March 10, 1989 against Jose Sanabria in a twelve-round split decision.
+Benichou won the IBF Super Bantamweight championship on 10 March 1989 against Jose Sanabria in a twelve-round split decision.
 He lost his title a year later to Welcome Ncita in a bout that took place in Tel Aviv.

-He contended unsuccessfully for the IBF Featherweight title on September 12, 1992 in a close twelve round split decision against Manuel Medina in France.
+He contended unsuccessfully for the IBF Featherweight title on 12 September 1992 in a close 12-round split decision against Manuel Medina in France.

-He resumed his boxing career in late 2005.
+He resumed his boxing career briefly in late 2005.